JodyWinter/nextoryapi/README.md

 No conceptual docs are needed (Getting Started, Code Samples, Authentication) because the API is consumed internally.

 ## Project Stats
+The project began in April 2021 and finished in August 2021.
+About 110 hours of tech writer effort went into the project.
+The final reference doc ended up at 10591 lines of YAML.
+There were 53 endpoints.

 ## About Me
 I'm a senior technical writer based in Auckland, New Zealand who wants to move away from end-user docs to developer docs.
 REST APIs seem like a great place to start because I can provide a human and machine-readable API definition as well as conceptual docs that will make organisations' APIs more appealing to devs and decision-makers.
 [View my LinkedIn profile](https://www.linkedin.com/in/jody-winter/).